Photon-HDF5/phconvert/README.md

 In practice, we use a standard python dictionary: each keys is a Photon-HDF5 field name and each value contains data (e.g. array, string, etc..) or another dictionary (in which case, it represents an HDF5 sub-group).
-Similarly, sub-dictionaries contain data or other dictionaries, as needed to represent the hierachy of Photon-HDF5 files.
+Similarly, sub-dictionaries contain data or other dictionaries, as needed to represent the hierarchy of Photon-HDF5 files.

 The `loader` module contains loader functions which load data from disk and return a dictionary to be passed to `save_photon_hdf5()`.
 These functions can be used as examples when converting a new unsupported file format.

 The `loader` module contains high-level functions which "fill" the dictionary with the appropriate arrays.
-The actual decoding of the input binary files is perfomed by low-level functions in other modules (`smreader.py`, `pqreader.py`, `bhreader.py`).
+The actual decoding of the input binary files is performed by low-level functions in other modules (`smreader.py`, `pqreader.py`, `bhreader.py`).
 When trying to decode a new file format, these modules can provide useful examples.